ibnuda/fpmortals/manuscript/complete.md

   ((((((as ::: bs) ::: cs) ::: ds) ::: es) ::: fs) ::: gs)
 ~~~~~~~~

-Difference lists suffer from bad marketing.
-If they were called a
-`ListBuilderFactory` they'd probably be in the standard library.

 Bila `DList` bernama `ListBuilderFactory`, sangat memungkinkan
 bahwa struktur data ini akan ada pada pustaka standar.
 Namun
 karena reputasi yang buruk, hal ini tidak terjadi.

 ### `ISet`

-Tree structures are excellent for storing ordered data, with every *binary node*
-holding elements that are *less than* in one branch, and *greater than* in the
-other.
-However, naive implementations of a tree structure can become
-*unbalanced* depending on the insertion order.
-It is possible to maintain a
-perfectly balanced tree, but it is incredibly inefficient as every insertion
-effectively rebuilds the entire tree.

 Struktur pohon dikenal sangat cocok untuk menyimpan data yang terurut
 dengan tiap simpul berisi elemen bernilai yang lebih kecil dari pada